 Whether it is learning content, advertising, medical advice, text in a book, or sales enablement guidelines, most of Float’s clients would probably agree that having high-quality content is critically important.

-And, everything that we as a company put out is carefully screened and edited to make sure that it is excellent throughout.
+And, everything we as a company put out is carefully screened and edited to make sure it is excellent throughout.
 We are pretty well agreed that when it comes to content, high quality matters to success in business.

 Dr. Bharat Anand, Henry R. Byers Professor of Business Administration at the Harvard Business School, begs to differ.

-In his new book The Content Trap: A Strategist’s Guide to Digital Change, Anand identifies the trap as trying to make the best content in order to stand out from your competitors.
+In his new book The Content Trap: A Strategist’s Guide to Digital Change, Anand identifies the trap as trying to make the best content to stand out from your competitors.
 He argues that in the digital age, this is not what drives success.

 Advertising, education, publications, apps, radio and television, and the Internet are all forms of “information goods,” says Anand, to which the same principles of business strategy apply.
 There are three main problems in selling information goods: